 At the World Humanitarian Summit in May 2016 a number of donor governments, multilaterals, UN agencies and non-governmental organisation (NGO) networks agreed the Grand Bargain, which included a set of proposals and commitments to increase the transparency of humanitarian financing.

-As a first step, the Grand Bargain signatories committed to publishing timely, transparent, harmonised and open high-quality data on humanitarian funding and activities within two years of the Summit, and they identified the International Aid Transparency Initiative (IATI) as the basis for a common standard.
+The Grand Bargain signatories committed to publishing timely, transparent, harmonised and open high-quality data on humanitarian funding and activities within two years of the Summit, and they identified the International Aid Transparency Initiative (IATI) as the basis for a common standard.
 During the period 2016-2018, our project worked to support signatories in this commitment, and thereby enable evidence-informed decision-making, greater accountability and learning.